mrocklin/blog/_posts/work/2012-11-21-Computations.md

 Internal Representation
 -----------------------

 My current implementation of `CompositeComputation` is represented internally as an immutable set of computations.
 Inter-computation interactions are inferred as needed by their variables.
-We provide methods to form an alternative dict-based data structure with fast access and traversal should performance become necessary (speed has not yet been an issue however).
+We provide methods to form an alternative dict-based data structure with fast access and traversal should performance become necessary.

 All variables are assumed immutable and unique.
 The intention is that variables should be entirely defined by their mathematical meaning.
 The expectation is that the variables are SymPy expressions.